 Some designers have no problem telling you how great they are.
 Don’t just take their word for it, check to see if they have any testimonials you can read.
-A true testimonial should have the client’s name, their job title and the city they live.
+A true testimonial should have the client’s name, business affiliation and location.

 Does the price match the quality of work?

 Pricing is obviously an important factor, but choosing a designer based on price alone is probably not a wise choice.
 Many designers that are just starting out will offer low rates just to get clients.
 The down side is they will be lacking in the knowledge and experience of someone more seasoned.
 You don’t want to sacrifice quality just to save a few dollars.